 Amazon requires you to spend a lot of time analyzing reports and protecting your brand identity.
 From Amazon’s A+ content, Sponsored brands, Amazon Stores, and brand analytics to safeguard your brand from any infringement, it’s a lot to put on your plate.

-Using professional Amazon brand management services, like Sunken Stone, will solve your Amazon struggles.
+Using professional Amazon brand management services, like Sunken Stone, a top-tier, results-driven Amazon marketing agency for growing eCommerce brands, will solve your Amazon struggles.
 Allow professionals to take care of those tedious tasks, help you dominate over your competitors, and create a stronger brand presence.

 Amazon Project Zero combines the strengths of both your brand and Amazon to reduce the number of counterfeit products down to zero by using automation.
 There are three specific ways in which Amazon implements Project Zero.